Hall of Fame

 McKeen’s 1940 squad reeled off three-consecutive wins over ranked opponents to conclude the season – a shutout of No. 11 Ole Miss, a road triumph at No. 17 Alabama and a thrilling win over No. 13 Georgetown in the Orange Bowl.
 State would not appear in the Orange Bowl again until 2014.

+In 1941 he helped lead the Maroons to their only Southeastern Conference championship with an 8-1-1 overall record, a 4-0-1 mark in conference play and a No. 16 final ranking.
 The Maroons traveled to Oxford for what is perhaps the most consequential Battle for the Golden Egg ever played – the winner clinched the SEC crown.
 MSU came back home with a 6-0 win over No. 14 Ole Miss.
 The season concluded with a road win at San Francisco one day before the attack on Pearl Harbor.

+McKeen had continued success with an 8-2 record in 1942, but due to World War II the school did not field a team in 1943.
 McKeen finished his career at Mississippi State with a 65-19-3 record – his .764 winning percentage remains the best of any coach in program history and is seventh all-time in the SEC among those who coached at least nine seasons.
 He compiled five seasons of eight wins or more, a feat that would not be replicated by an MSU coach until Dan Mullen from 2009-17.
 He is the only Bulldog head coach to finish ranked in the AP Poll Top 20 three times.